ccnmtl/compiled/content/articles/print-is-device.md

 ### Hypertext links:
 URLs of linked text should be expanded on the print version of the webpage, and this can be done in the print stylesheet with `::after` pseudo-element.
-The following image shows the hypertext linking “Visit the site” and “Infosheet” to other pages.
+The following image shows the hypertext linking “Visit-the-site” and “Infosheet” to other pages.

-{{< figure caption="Screen version showing linked text" src="/img/assets/print-flg-screen.jpg" class="text-center centered bordered responsive" alt="This image shows the hypertext linking “Visit the site” and “Infosheet” to other pages or sites." >}}
+{{< figure caption="Screen version showing linked text" src="/img/assets/print-flg-screen.jpg" class="text-center centered bordered responsive" alt="This image shows the hypertext linking Visit-the-site and Infosheet to other pages or sites." >}}

 The HTML code for one of the links...